-Ed Gillespie Is Sad He Was Forced To Run Racist Ads In VA Governor’s Race
+Ed Gillespie Is Sad He Was Forced to Run Racist Ads in Virginia Governor’s Race

 Guess that’s another issue that Gillespie wishes he didn’t have to run on.

 He says now he won’t run for office again.
 That’s good.
-The man doesn’t have the courage of the despicable convictions he appealed to in his last race.
+The man doesn’t have the courage for the despicable convictions he appealed to in his last race.

 Comments